hacks-guide/Guide-WiiU/docs/user-guide/vwii/finalizing-setup.md

 ### Additional Homebrew Apps

-- **SaveGame Manager GX** allows you to backup your saves and Miis and saves that can't usually be copied.
+- **SaveGame Manager GX** allows you to backup and restore your saves and Miis, especially saves that can't usually be copied.
 - **Nintendont** is a virtual machine that allows you to play Gamecube games.
-- **Open Shop Channel** is an appstore where you can download more apps.
+- The **Open Shop Channel** is an appstore where you can download more apps.

 ### Additional Homebrew Apps - What You Need